 - Add soy sauce, fish sauce, salt, and ground pepper.
 Toss them together.
 Taste and adjust accordingly.

 - Turn off the heat, then add cilantro and scallions.
-Let the filling cool.
+Let the filling cool and drain any excess sauce or liquid, or use a colander.

 ASSEMBLE: